Written by Stephen C. Marcy © June 2019 / Revised April & September 2020

 Two Incompatible Hermeneutics

 The point is that there are two very different, incompatible hermeneutics at work here.
 A hermeneutic of coherence and a hermeneutic of incoherence.
 And each of these will produce very different interpretive results.
-If the Calvinist is allowed to avoid the fact that their theology is incoherent, inconsistent and contradictory, and that this is a sure sign that they have incorrectly interpreted the text, then there will be no movement towards a resolution to this controversy.
+If the Calvinist is allowed to avoid the fact that their theology is incoherent, inconsistent and contradictory, and that this is a sure sign that they have incorrectly interpreted the text, then the debate will continue at a superficial level and there will be no movement towards a resolution to this controversy.
 The rational and moral ground of responsible exegesis, let alone thought as thought, has been kicked out from under us.
 Our hermeneutic is now absent any rational and moral grounding.
 It is a hermeneutic that, although it may be “technically” correct in some respects, can be seen to be flawed in other respects precisely because it finds itself untethered from the input of rational reflection and moral intuition.

 Incoherence and the Hermeneutical Principle of Context